richard-thomas/DS_Canal/info.md

 All of the software and web source code used in producing this web map are Open Source.

-Further details of the software/code/data are provided in the README page of the associated [DS_Canal GitHub Repository](https://github.com/richard-thomas/DS_Canal/).
+Further details of the software/code/data are provided in the <a href="https://github.com/richard-thomas/DS_Canal/#readme" target="_blank">README</a> page of the associated DS_Canal GitHub Repository.

+external link

 ## Acknowledgements & References